gillianfloyd2001/head-first-java-cliffsnotes-example/chapter-2-A-Trip-to-Objectville/README.md

     }
     ```

-The class Parents is the superclass this will not inherit from anything.
+The class `Teacher` is the superclass this will not inherit from anything.
 But the next example will be a subclass which will inherit from the superclass.

 ```java
 public class PhysicsTeacher extends Teacher { // the subclass is PhysicsTeacher